miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     hello, world!
 I am a little puppy.
     Lorem ipsum blah blah blah.
     Three lines are enough for a sample, aren't they?

 These commands don’t do exactly the same thing.
 Do some little experiments to find out how they differ :)

-### grep
+#### grep

-`grep` is an extremely powerful tool to search the content of a file.
-It prints out the line containing the word(s) specified, if it is present in the file.
-For example.
+`grep` is an extremely powerful tool to **search** the content of a file.
+It prints out the line containing the specified word(s), if present in the file.

+For example:

     $ grep "blah blah blah" hello.txt
     Lorem ipsum blah blah blah.

 (actual result will have `blah blah blah` highlighted)

-There are a lot more powerful tools out there, such as `sed` and `awk`, that will unleash your potential in Linux.
-We can’t cover all of them here, so be sure to do some research to find out more about them!
+There are a lot more powerful tools out there, such as `sed` and `awk`, that can maximize your potential as a Linux user.
+We can’t cover all of them here, but do some research to find out more about them!

-## User Manual
+### User Manual

-### man
+#### man

-If you happen to forget, or see a new command you’ve never heard of, apart from Google, your user manual will also be incredibly helpful.
+If you happen to forget, or if you see a new command you’ve never heard of, apart from Google, your user manual will also be incredibly helpful, albeit a bit long.
 To use it, simply type `man`.

     $ man mkdir
     [LONG INSTRUCTIONS ON HOW TO USE mkdir]

-## Piping and Redirection
+### Piping and Redirection

-### Pipe
+#### Pipe

 `|` (that vertical bar right above the <kbd>Enter</kbd> key) is called a *pipe*.
-It redirects the output of the left command to the input of the right.
+It turns the output of the left command into the input of the right.
 For example:

     $ echo “hello world